MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

 In this exercise, you'll use both of these APIs to implement a speaking clock application.

-**Note**: This exercise requires that you are using a computer with a microphone and speakers/headphones.
+**Note**: This exercise requires that you are using a computer with speakers/headphones.
+For the best experience, a microphone is also required.

 ## Clone the repository for this course